Website icon Xpert.Digital

 • Tumblr – 9%

-Has your trust in social media services decreased or increased over the last year?
+Has your trust in social media services decreased or increased within the last year?

 Survey on the development of trust in social media services in Germany – Image: Xpert.Digital

-As part of the survey, 41 percent of those surveyed said that their trust in Facebook had decreased over the past year.
-Trust in the messenger service WhatsApp, which also belongs to Facebook, has increased for 20 percent of those surveyed.
+In the survey, 41 percent of respondents stated that their trust in Facebook had decreased within the past year.
+Trust in WhatsApp, the messaging service also owned by Facebook, increased for 20 percent of respondents.

 Survey on the development of trust in social media services in Germany 2019